Have you ever had a friendship that slowly faded away?

-And all the things you once enjoyed together and had in common are no longer there.
+And all the things you once enjoyed together and had in common no longer exist.
 (It doesn’t mean dramatic changes in personality but maybe changes in employment, location, kids or new found interests.)

 Things happen in their life and you find out their news weeks later, if at all.